Efficient Gillespie algorithms for spreading phenomena in large and heterogeneous higher-order networks: Results

-As expected, the non-optimized implementation, which fully rebuilds the lists of possible processes after each event in GA, exhibits high computational complexity scaling as $\sim N^2$.
-Nevertheless, it serves as a benchmark for verifying the correctness of more elaborate and faster algorithms, as illustrated in Fig.~\ref{fig:Comparison}.
-A local strategy to rebuild the lists with GA$^{+}$ is approximately 80 times faster for the continuous cases and factor of 20 for the discontinuous case, although it still exhibits high computational complexity scaling as $N^2$.
-The inclusion of phantom processes in both HB-OGA and NB-OGA drastically reduces computational complexity, with CPU times scaling nearly linearly.
-Despite the same scaling behavior, the hyperedge-based strategy outperforms the node-based method in low-prevalence regimes, where CPU times of the former is roughly half of the latter.
-However, NB-OGA performs slightly better than HB-OGA in high-prevalence regimes.
-In Section~\ref{subsec:PL}, we will show that the comparative performance of HB-OGA and NB-OGA may invert in the presence of strong heterogeneity.
+As expected, the non-optimized implementation, which fully rebuilds the lists of possible processes after each event in GA, exhibits a high computational complexity that scales as $\sim N^2$.
+Nevertheless, it serves as a benchmark to verify the correctness of the more advanced and efficient algorithms, as shown in Fig.~\ref{fig:Comparison}.
+The local-update strategy implemented in GA$^{+}$ is approximately 80 times faster in the continuous regime and about 20 times faster in the discontinuous regime, although its overall computational complexity still scales as $N^2$.
+In contrast, the introduction of phantom processes in both HB-OGA and NB-OGA drastically reduces computational complexity, yielding CPU times that scale nearly linearly with system size.
+Despite their similar scaling, the hyperedge-based approach outperforms the node-based method in low-prevalence regimes, where its CPU times are roughly half those of NB-OGA.
+Conversely, in high-prevalence regimes, NB-OGA becomes slightly more efficient than HB-OGA.
+As discussed in for power-law distributions, this relative performance may invert again when strong structural heterogeneity is present.